ocoretech/CTF-workbook/VulnCommerce.md

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/23dd4199-a944-4583-a84a-3f1b03466e57)

+### **3. Changing the hash value**

 Sign up on this newsletter.
 You will recieve an email regarding your signup.
-In the email, they hav given a URL to confirm our subscription.
+In the email, they have given a URL to confirm our subscription.
 The hash in the link sent via email has a relation with the number provided before it.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/26aaa000-6908-4707-9341-f7e5b425bacb)